dyakonoff/cuba-validation/README.md

 1. 45 ft containers are allowed only above deck level.
 1. Only 20 and 40 ft standard height containers can be loaded below deck level.
 1. If hold has 20 ft containers in it, it should be even number of them.
-1. There should not be more than one high-cube container in any container stack.
+1. There should be no more than one high-cube container in any container stack.
 1. No container is allowed to have weight greater than allowed for it's type.
 1. Each container should have a serial number.
 1. This serial number follows [ISO-6346](https://en.wikipedia.org/wiki/ISO_6346) standard.